jss367/jss367.github.io/_posts/2020-01-30-Jupyter-Environments-and-Kernels.md

 `/opt/conda/envs/py3_env2/bin/python`

 What?
-Why is it using the py3_env2 python interpreter?
+Why is it using the `py3_env2` Python interpreter?
 The answer is in the available kernels.
 The way to solve this depends on how exactly you got here.
 First, we'll look at it assuming this is inside a Docker container that you created.

 #### Docker Containers